Citizen Groups

 Over the past few years, dozens of groups have formed consisting of people concerned about the impacts of industrial frac sand operations.
-Many of these groups are simply neighbors or residents who began meeting in order to study the impacts of frac sand mining and to find ways to express their concerns.
-Some groups emerged in response to specific frac sand operations or proposals, while other groups are more regional in scale and address broader issues and impacts.
+Many of these groups are simply neighbors or residents who began meeting someone's garage or basement in order to study the impacts of frac sand mining and to find ways to express their concerns.
+Concerned citizens play an important role in the decision-making process related to frac sand operations.
+When organized, citizens have helped to stop proposed operations that are incompatible with community well-being, such as mining operations near schools.
+Citizens have also played an important role in monitoring frac sand operations and pressuring public officials to create new ordinances or enforce existing regulations.
 As with any grassroots effort, the longevity, size, organizational capacity, values, and influence of the groups vary widely and evolve over time.
+Some groups rise and fall quickly, especially as controversial proposals or operations fade from the public eye, while others might achieve an enduring presence in their community.

 Wisconsin